 Research shows that parents' early involvement with their child's education plays an integral part in their all-around development, and it is closely linked to improved student behavior, higher academic achievement, and enhanced social skills.
-There are many ways for you to be involved at the preschool and your feedback is always appreciated and encouraged at every level.
+There are many ways for you to be involved at the elementary and your feedback is always appreciated and encouraged at every level.

-Communications channels and Parental Engagement Opportunities Include:
+Communications channels and Parental Engagement Opportunities include:

-- Moodle for Communication- Circulars, parent letters, theme overviews, information on field trips, events and activities, all to be posted on Moodle on a regular basis.
-You will receive email notifications routinely. - Coffee Mornings, to be held once a month, and is usually led by a member of our leadership team or a guest speaker from within the community.
-Everyone is welcome and there is always coffee and cake.
-Various topics are shared and discussed every time. - Joining Hands/Parent Involvement Program We invite you to become an active member of our school community by volunteering in your child's classroom and throughout the school.
-These opportunities may range from reading a story to having a major impact in unique events/projects.
-Joining Hands activities will be routinely posted on Moodle by your classroom teachers. - The Monthly Home-School Calendar suggests a list of activities that serve as a support to the learning that's happening in the classroom-to be posted on Moodle. - End of Unit Presentation which would walk you through a whole unit of inquiry that the children have explored. - Weekly Parent-Teacher Assigned Meetings.
+- 1. Moodle for Communication Circulars, parent letters, theme overviews, information on field trips, events and activities, all to be posted on Moodle on a regular basis.
+You will receive email notifications routinely. - 2.
+Coffee Mornings, several coffee mornings will be held during the year, and are usually led by a member of our leadership team or a guest speaker from within the community.
+Everyone is welcome and there is always coffee and cake J Various topics are shared and discussed every time. - 3.
+Joining Hands/Parent Involvement Program We invite you to become an active member of our community by volunteering in your child's classroom and throughout the school.
+These opportunities may range from reading a story to having a major impact in unique events/projects. - 4.
+End of Unit Presentation which would walk you through a whole unit of inquiry that the children have explored. - 5.
+Weekly Parent-Teacher Assigned Meetings.
 These are pre-set weekly meetings available for you to discuss any concerns you may have.
-All you need to do is call the school and book. - Parent Teacher Progress Meetings.
+All you need to do is call the school and book.

+- 6. Parent Teacher Progress Meetings.
 These are reserved for reporting periods to discuss your child's progress and achievement.
-Twice a year. - Community Building Events to turn a school of individual students, staff and families into one community.
-Events might include Book Week, Mother's Day, Father's Day and Bring a Grandparent to School day.
-Calendar of Events to be posted on Moodle
+Twice a year. - 7.
+IC Ain Aar Instagram Pages will serve as a sneak peek into our classrooms throughout the day.
+Live posts by the leadership team while walking through the hallways.